Home Blog

 3.2 Suggestions and Ideas to Mitigate the Effects of Night Shift Work

-4.1 Maintain a Consistent Sleep Schedule
+4.1 Maintain a Consistent Routine

 Additional Sleep Tips on Pregnancy I suggest you maintain a consistent sleep schedule.
 When it comes to pregnant women, it’s beneficial to maintain consistent times of sleeping even if you feel tired.
 Awakening and falling asleep each day at the same hour helps regulate the timing of your body’s circadian rhythm and improve sleep.
 It is advised not to sleep for long periods throughout the day, as it can disrupt evening sleep (Haig (2015)).